krzysztofreczek/go-structurizr/README.md

 s := scraper.NewScraper(config)
 ```

-Having a scraper instantiated, you can register a set of rules that will allow the scraper to identify the components you want to include in the output structure.
+Having a scraper instantiated, you can register a set of rules that will allow the scraper to identify the components to include in the output structure.

 Each rule consists of:
-* Set of package regexp's - only types of package matching at least one package regexp is processed
+* Set of package regexp's - only types in a package matching at least one of the package regexp's will be processed
-* Name regexp - only type of name matching regexp is processed
+* Name regexp - only type of name matching regexp will be processed
 * Apply function - function that produces `model.Info` describing the component included in the scraped structure

 ```go